Skip to main content

 • Example: "What chicken dishes are served at Restaurant: Mesita?"

-2. Aggregating Questions: Questions that aggregate information across multiple documents.
+2. Aggregating questions: Questions that aggregate information across multiple documents.

 • Example: "Based on the menus, what are some examples of healthy chicken dishes?"

-3. Compare/Contrast Questions: Questions that compare or contrast information from multiple documents.
+3. Compare/contrast questions: Questions that compare or contrast information from multiple documents.

-• Example: "What is the cost of a steak at each of the restaurants?
+• Example: "What is the cost of a steak at each of the restaurants?"

-Type of QuestionWhat to DoNotes
+Type of questionWhat to doNotes

-Single Document QuestionCreate a collection with the single document you want to use to answer the question.
-It is not recommended to ask the question in a collection with multiple documents, since RAG may use chunks from documents that the user does not consider to be relevant.If you have your document already loaded in a collection with multiple documents, you do not need to re-upload your document into a new collection.
-Instead, you can add your document to a new collection.
-This prevents the document from being duplicated in the system.
+Single document questionCreate a Collection with the single document you want to use.
+Don't ask the question in a Collection with multiple documents, because RAG might retrieve chunks from irrelevant documents.If the document is already in a Collection with multiple documents, you don't need to re-upload it.
+Instead, add the document to a new Collection to prevent duplication.

-Aggregating Question: Additional note context
+Aggregating question: additional note context

 with client.connect(chat_session_id) as session: